Online Distributed Algorithm for Optimal Power Flow problem with Regret Analysis: Conclusion

 \section{Conclusion}

-In this brief, the distributed nature of the classic Optimal Power Flow (OPF) problem against a backdrop of an online environment, has been investigated.
-Every generator in this online version of the OPF problem seeks to minimize its own time-varying objectives subject to time-varying constraints, with only past information available at any time-instant $t$.
-To this end, a modified distributed online algorithm based on the primal-dual approach has been proposed to tackle this problem.
-Theoretical guarantees have been provided proving that the algorithm exhibits sublinear static regret and constraint violation.
+In this paper, the distributed Optimal Power Flow (OPF) problem in an online learning-based environment, has been investigated.
+Each agent in this power network is only privy to its local objective function and constraints, which are dynamic in nature and revealed to the agents only after a decision has been made at each stage.
+To this end, a distributed online algorithm based on the primal-dual approach has been proposed to solve this problem.
+Theoretical guarantees on the convergence of the algorithm have been provided through the sublinear bounding of static regret and constraint violation.
 Finally, using numerical illustrations, the performance of the algorithm has been demonstrated.
-Moving ahead, the direction of future investigations can be placed on the cases where line congestion and stability constraints are considered.
+For future work, the algorithm in this paper can be extended to account for the line congestion and stability constraints.